 - My father was a migrant worker and my mother’s family were sharecroppers.
 My parents grew up working in the fields, harder than most of us have ever had to work and for much less than we would ever accept.

 - I’m a gamer!
 I mostly play World of Warcraft and Hearthstone these days.
 I also dig Portal & Portal 2.
 My kids are gamers, as well – especially my son.
 Our home is like an arcade with PS5, PS4, PS3, PS2, XBox 360, XBox One, and XBox Series S. My custom-built gaming computer is even named after one of my WoW characters.
-I’m such a nerd!
+Very nerd, much pretty!

 I have two amazing adult kids that mean the absolute world to me.
 I know everyone says that about their offspring, but mine are pretty rad!
 My daughter graduated has a Master of Fine Arts in Film and Television Studies from Boston University and lives in Los Angeles, working for a global entertainment, sports and lifestyle agency.
 My son is taking some time off from school to assess which careers he feels drawn to.

 I also have two cats: Liylu and Ash-hole.
 You can imagine the looks I get when I say the latter cat’s name quickly.
 Bonus nerd points if you can figure out where the name Liylu comes from.